cmjpen/yt-japanese-only/README.md

 ## Development notes

 - The title-language detection is a simple regex that looks for Japanese character ranges.
-It may not be perfect (for example, romanized Japanese or mixed-language titles).
+It is not perfect (for example, romanized Japanese or mixed-language titles will be hidden).
 You can modify `content.js` to alter the detection logic or styling.
 Google translated titles will still show.
-Also, the non-Japanese videos are hidden but thumbnails can still play on the thumbnails if you hover your mouse over the blank spot where the video is.
+Also, the non-Japanese videos are hidden, but thumbnails can still play the video if you hover your mouse over it.

 ## License